Vibration Therapy for Lymphedema

 Lymphedema Leg

-If lymphatic system cannot effectively drain the metablic-waste-carrying tissue fluid from tissues, the trapped fluid can cause tissue swelling and more serious health problems.
+If the lymphatic system cannot effectively drain the metabolic-waste-carrying tissue fluid from tissues, the trapped fluid can cause tissue swelling and more serious health problems.
 This medical condition is called lymphedema.

-Lack of physical activities, certain medical conditions and treatments can undermine the functionality of lymphatic system and cause lymphedema.
+Lack of physical activity, certain medical conditions, and medications can undermine the functionality of the lymphatic system and cause lymphedema.

 How Does Vibration Therapy Improve Lymphatic Drainage?

-Skeletal muscle contraction plays important role in facilitating lymph flow.
-Lymph vessels are closely intertwined with skeletal muscles.
-Muscle contraction creates external pressure on lymph vessels and assist lymph flow.
+Skeletal muscle contraction plays an important role in facilitating lymph flow.
+Lymph vessels are closely intertwined with skeletal muscles, and muscle contraction creates external pressure on lymph vessels, assisting in lymph flow.

-Vibration can induce involuntary rapidly repeated skeletal muscle contraction because of the muscle's natural stretch reflex response.
+Vibration can induce involuntary, rapidly repeated skeletal muscle contractions due to the skeletal muscle's natural stretch reflex response.

 Vibration Therapy for Lymphedema

-The rapidly repeated skeletal muscle contraction creates fast-pace pumping strokes on the adjacent lymph vessels.
-Such a dynamic pressure effectively boosts tissue fluid exchange in lymph capillaries, promotes lymph flow in vessels, and facilitates lymphatic drainage.
+The rapidly repeated skeletal muscle contractions create fast-paced pumping strokes on the adjacent lymph vessels.
+This dynamic pressure effectively boosts tissue fluid exchange in lymph capillaries, promotes lymph flow in vessels, and facilitates lymphatic drainage.
+This is called skeletal muscle pump effect.

-Vibration therapy fits well with the natural mechanism of lymphatic system.
-It is a natural and fundamental solution for lymphatic drainage improvement and lymphedema treatment.
+Vibration therapy aligns well with the natural mechanism of the lymphatic system.
+It serves as a natural and fundamental solution for improving lymphatic drainage and treating lymphedema.

-Lymphedema often occurs in legs and feet.
-A high frequency whole body vibration plate can practically work well on legs and feet.
-Users can see lymphatic drainage improvement in a few days of use.
+Lymphedema often occurs in the legs and feet.
+A high-frequency whole-body vibration plate can effectively work on the legs and feet.
+Users may observe improvements in lymphatic drainage within a few days of use.

 Lymphatic System Overview